Oscar-Santos/tea_subscription/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 #### Overview
 This app creates a Rails API for a tea subscription service.
-There are 3 endpoints: to get a list of subscriptions, to create a sbuscription and to cancel a subscription
+There are 3 endpoints: to get a list of subscriptions, to create a subscription and to cancel a subscription

 #### Database
 ![tea_subscription_db](https://user-images.githubusercontent.com/83252572/190515705-cc3ec9eb-8bd5-488d-83c0-d0af32e9abc1.png)